GrantBirki/github-username-regex/README.md

 githubUsernameRegex.test('john-due-'); //=> false
 ```

-According to the form validation messages on [*Join GitHub*](https://github.com/join) page,
+According to the form validation messages on the [*Join GitHub*](https://github.com/join) page,

-* GitHub username may only contain alphanumeric characters or hyphens.
+- GitHub usernames may only contain alphanumeric characters or hyphens
-* GitHub username cannot have multiple consecutive hyphens.
+- GitHub usernames cannot have multiple consecutive hyphens
-* GitHub username cannot begin or end with a hyphen.
+- GitHub usernames cannot begin or end with a hyphen
-* Maximum is 39 characters.
+- Usernames can have a maximum of 39 characters

+Additionally, this package (regex) also checks for GitHub EMU handles to see if they are valid as well.
+GitHub EMUs can look like this:

+- `name_company`
+- `name-with-hyphens_company`
+- `name-with-numbers123_company123`
+- etc

 ## Installation